4km3/hms/docs/day2/microservices/slides/EvolutionaryArchitecture.md

 ---

-* The town planner metaphor
+* In contrast the town planner metaphor:
-  * The town planner does his best to anticipate these changes, but accepts that trying to exert direct control over all aspects of what happens is futile.
+  * The town planner does his best to anticipate the changes, but accepts that trying to exert direct control over all aspects of what happens is futile.
   * Town planners likened a city to a living creature.
   * The city changes over time.
 It shifts and evolves as its occupants use it in different ways,